stretcher/stretcher/README.md

 ### Logging

-Pass in the the `:log_level` parameter to set logging verbosity. cURL statements are surfaced at the `:debug` log level.
+Pass in the `:log_level` parameter to set logging verbosity. cURL statements are surfaced at the `:debug` log level.
 For instance:

 ```ruby
 Stretcher::Server.new('http://localhost:9200', :log_level => :debug)